sfreedman67/samsurf/README.md

-# Studying Veech Surfaces
+# Computing periodic points of Veech surfaces

-This repository contains a variety of functionality for analyzing translation surfaces, and particularly Veech surfaces.
-For example this contains an implementation of the algorithm given by Bowman for computing the Veech group of a translation surface.
+This repository, particularly the `bowman` folder, contains an algorithm that can be used to compute the periodic points of particular Veech surfaces.

+At the present moment, the program works for Veech surfaces that are both vertically and horizontally periodic.